The Perfect Christmas?

 Our own expectations can add to the pressure.
 My mum gave a great Christmas, but I struggled to keep up her traditions while working full time.
-I realised I had to re-visit my expectations or I would end up slaving away to preserve a Christmas I was too exhausted to actually enjoy.
+I realised I had to re-visit my expectations.
+The alternative was slaving away to preserve a Christmas I was too exhausted to actually enjoy.
 Out went making fudge and toffee, and our German Christmas breakfast plates (don’t ask!).
 Surviving traditions include stockings (yes, even for the adults) and the turkey meal.
-New traditions have also been created; like the cross-stitch advent calendar lovingly made by Grandma and given to us when the children were tiny.
+We created some new traditions; like the cross-stitch advent calendar lovingly made by Grandma and given to us when the children were tiny.

 So why not take a deep breath and relax?
 You don’t have to join in the seasonal craziness.
-Take a few minutes to talk with anyone you’re sharing Christmas with and think about what you love about this time of year.
-When we first did this, surprisingly our children talked about opening stockings, playing games together and generally having more family time – not just getting presents.
+Take a few minutes to talk with anyone you’re sharing Christmas with.
+What do you love about this time of year?
+When we first did this, we were surprised.
+Our children talked about opening stockings, playing games together and having more family time.
+They weren’t just interested in the presents.

 So how to tackle Christmas?
 If you’ve worked with me already you’ll know my mantra: “Less in; More out; Organise”

 - Avoid magazines and TV programmes about Christmas if you know you’re susceptible to consumer pressure.
-Maybe this year is the year to make an agreement with other family members to limit what you spend – or do a secret Santa?
-If you are trying to avoid unwanted pressies encourage people to give edibles or time (a trip to the theatre will leave you with more memories than the latest gadget).
+Maybe this year is the year to make an agreement with other family members to limit spending.
+Could you do a secret Santa?
+If you are trying to avoid unwanted pressies, how about edibles or time?
+(A trip to the theatre will leave you with more memories than the latest gadget).